The ambiguous power of imagery

 Following the radical transformations that are influencing the entire agricultural sector, new substances are becoming more widely known and are changing the production processes.
 There is a dual perception of the world of agriculture: there is the bucolic dimension par excellence in which products are seen as the fruit of nature, and there is the industry which produces quantity thanks to the use of chemical additives.
 The existence of these two spheres compounds understanding of what is a product of nature and what is artificial.
 The CfGC has identified the case of the impact of plant protection products–commonly called ‘pesticides’–as an emblematic example of poor communication.

 Indeed, in terms of communication it seems difficult to answer certain questions: What is a ‘plant protection’ product?
-How does it impact human health and environment?
+How does it impact human health and the environment?

 From an initial analysis, two opposing fronts seem to emerge: